 Ambulant disabled supporters can purchase tickets for all parts of the stadium so long as they can get to and from their seat without difficulty.

 Ambulant disabled supporters are also able to purchase tickets in the disabled area if, for example, they would prefer to use the lift to the area in the West Lower stand.

 Seating in the disabled area is subject to availability and we recommend tickets are purchased in advance through the Ticket Office.

 Away Match Tickets

 Disabled supporters requiring tickets for away matches should contact the Ticket Office.
 On occasions it will be necessary for the supporter to contact the home club to ascertain their procedures.
-Away matches are members only and the club will not sell or authorise the sale of tickets to disabled supporters or personal assistants unless they are members of the Millwall Supporters Club.
+Away matches are members only and the club will not sell or authorise the sale of tickets to disabled supporters or personal assistants unless they are members.

 Big match ticket facility (Cup or Play-Offs)

 Disabled supporters can contact the Disabled Liaison Officer by telephone for assistance with tickets.

 Where our home matches are designated by the club as 'Members Only', admission is restricted to members and season ticket holders.
 This applies to disabled supporters and personal assistants.